criteo/AFK/docs/docs/SaltStack-OpenConfig/usage.md

 !!! info

-    These are examples, don't forget to adapt them to your infrastructure
+    These are examples.
+Make sure to adapt them to your infrastructure.

 Simple schedule in `{SALT_PILLAR_PATH}/schedule_simple_full_config.sls`